Top 10 Most Well-known Chinese Gods and Goddesses

 4. Yan Wang 阎王

-Yan Wang is Chinese king of death who commands all the gods of the underworld.
+Yan Wang is Chinese god of death who commands all the gods of the underworld.
 He has a filing book which records the life and death of every person.
 He gives appropriate punishment according to the conduct of each’s acts during his lifetime.

-5. Long Wang 龙王
+5. Long Wang (Dragon King) 龙王

-Long Wang, or Dragon King, is the king of the sea.
+Long Wang, or Dragon King, is the Chinese god of the sea.
 He rules his own royal court and commands all creatures in water.
 The Dragon King also controls the rain and winds and can bring rainfall to the earth according to the order of Jade Emperor.

 6. Nüwa 女娲

 Nüwa is the Chinese goddess who created human beings.
-It was said she moulded yellow mud into a figure like her, which was then alive and became the first human being.
-Nüwa is also known for mending the sky with five-coloured stones.
+It was said she molded yellow mud into a figure like her, which was then alive and became the first human being.
+Nüwa is also known for mending the sky with five-colored stones.

 7. Nezha 哪吒